 Schlatter

-What is Schlatter?
+What is Schlatter's Disease?

-Symptoms of Schlatter's disease
+Symptoms of Schlatter's Disease

 - Swelling and tenderness to the touch.